m1balcerak/TumorGrowthToolkit/README.md

-# Tumor Growth Solver
+# TumorGrowthToolkit

-This repository contains the `forwardFK_FDM` package, which includes a solver for simulating tumor growth using the Fisher-Kolmogorov model.
+Welcome to TumorGrowthToolkit, a Python package dedicated to the simulation and analysis of tumor growth using numerical solvers for Partial Differential Equations (PDEs).

+## Models
+- Fisher-Kolmogorov FDM Solver (FisherKolmogorow)
+- ...

 ## Installation

 To use the solver, first install the package by cloning this repository, going to the setup.py directory and using: